-Responding to consumer backlash, health plans loosened restrictions on care and broadened the choice of doctors and hospitals available.
+Responding to consumer backlash, health plans have loosened restrictions on care and broadened the choice of doctors and hospitals available.
 Fewer restrictions on care are leading to higher utilization and taxing the capacity of many hospitals and physicians to meet demand.
 With broad provider networks and tighter capacity than the norm, health plans lost leverage over providers to negotiate price discounts-a key element in lower health cost trends throughout much of the nineties.
 The result is increasing prices and increasing utilization are contributing to rising health care expenditures.

-The emergence of managed care in the U.S. brought greater budgetary discipline to the industry.
+The emergence of managed care in the US brought greater budgetary discipline to the industry.
 The growth of employment in the health services industry slowed significantly.
-In 2003, medical services employment growth rate is under 3%: half the rate in 1990.
+In 2004, medical services employment growth rate is 2%: half the rate in 1990.
 Hospital employment, by far the largest segment of medical services employment, has seen its growth wane significantly during the decade as rounds of consolidation have resulted in layoffs at hospitals across the country.
 Driving this attrition is the effort of managed care providers to contain costs.
 However, hospital growth may have reached its nadir in 2000.
-Hospital employment growth has exceeded 2% annual growth since 2001.
+Hospital employment growth has averaged 2% annual growth since 2001.

-Figure 1.1 US Health Care Industry 1991-2003 Employment, % Change Year Ago
+Figure 1.1 US Health Care Industry 1991-2004 Employment, % Change Year Ago

 Despite this attrition in national health care industry employment, the size of the industry --as measured by the proportion of the economy dedicated to it-- continues to grow.
 In 1980, health care expenditures composed 9% of the economy.
-By 1998, that share had risen to 13.1% of gross domestic product (GDP).
-The typical consumer saw personal expenditures rise from 4.4% of their income to 5.4% during the same period.
-The difference between those two sets of numbers is that the 13.1% estimate encompasses both public and private spending.
-In contrast, the 5.4% figure only considers private expenditures.
-(Of course, those public expenditures for health care are paid through payroll and income taxes that indirectly and differentially affect consumers of health care.)
-In both instances, the increased shares include both price rises and increases in the quantities of health care products and services obtained by consumers.
+By 2003, that share had risen to 15.3% of gross domestic product (GDP).

 Demand for medical services is at an all-time high.
 Expenditures on health care services continue to be high, accounting for an ever-increasing share of the nation's resources.
 More is spent on medical services than ever before.
-Fueling this demand are the aging baby boomers, a growing population, rising incomes, and new products and services1.
+Fueling this demand are the aging baby boomers, a growing population, rising incomes, and new products and services.